Idrinth/duplication/README.md

 # S3 Duplication

-This small script creates backups of files existing in a specific bucket by copiing them over to one or more other buckets.
+This small script creates backups of files existing in a specific bucket or a specific folder via sftp by copying them over to one or more other buckets.
 Since this is meant to duplicate backups, changes to files are not checked for.

 ## Installation

-Clone this repository to a mashine you own.
+Clone this repository to a machine you own.
 Then use `composer install` to install the dependencies.

 ## Configuration